Opaax/MolkiProject/README.md

 meanwhile, I did, and yet not done:

--Solo game (solo mean free for all)
+- Solo game (solo mean free for all)
 1. adding/removing the player
 2. start the game
 3. count points and miss (WIP)
 4. Some UI effect

--Team game
+- Team game
   1. I saw in the official rules there is a team game, I looking to develop this too

 - Rules menu